 Erected by the architect Jean de Chelles, the north rose window measures about 42 feet in diameter and contains a breathtaking display of vibrant colors that shine onto visitors inside—cleansing, transforming, and purifying the outside light.
 At the center is the Virgin Mary, encircled by 80 medallions featuring scenes of the Old Testament.

-Desmas found intricate 19th-century chromolithographs of details of the window tucked into an album in the Getty Museum’s collection with photos of the building.
+Anne-Lise found intricate 19th-century chromolithographs of details of the window tucked into an album in the Getty Museum’s collection with photos of the building.

-One of the greatest of these is a life-size stone statue of the Virgin Mary—fitting, because Notre-Dame means Our Lady, the Virgin. (“Among the images of the Virgin in the cathedral, it is the most famous and venerated,” adds Desmas.)
+One of the greatest of these is a life-sized stone statue of the Virgin Mary—fitting, because Notre-Dame means Our Lady, the Virgin. (“Among the images of the Virgin in the cathedral, it is the most famous and venerated,” adds Anne-Lise.)
 The sculpture was at one time part of the building’s exterior, which was captured by photographer Bisson Frères around 1855, as seen in the exhibition.
 However, the beloved sculpture was moved inside in the mid-1800s to preserve it.

 During the April 2019 fire, debris came crashing down mere feet from this 14th-century masterpiece, but the Virgin miraculously survived the fire.